Top sports star loses suppression again but will appeal again after being linked to drug trafficking case

 A top Kiwi sports star has seen the High Court dismiss his application for permanent secrecy for a second time after allegations emerged of his alleged involvement in a global drug conspiracy case.

-The sportsman was named by prosecutors during the drug-trafficking trial last year and was accused of being linked to the offending after several messages were uncovered.
+The sportsman was named by prosecutors during a drug-trafficking case last year and was accused of being linked to the offending after several messages were uncovered.

 In a decision after the trial of Tevita Fangupo, Tevita Kulu and Toni Finau, the judge presiding over the case, Justice Mathew Downs, declined the sports star's bid for permanent name suppression.